Campaign Call Time: The Key to Successful Campaign Fundraising

 Using Call Time to Become a Campaign Fundraising Champion

-Let’s face it—campaign fundraising is hard, and call time is often the most dreaded part of it.
+Let’s face it campaign fundraising is hard, and call time is often the most dreaded part of it.
 No candidate wants to press pause on the many other duties of their campaign to dial for dollars.
 Every candidate will say the same thing: “I just hate asking people for money!”
-But whether you’re running for town supervisor or president, call time is a critical part of your campaign fundraising efforts—and therefore, a critical part of every campaign.
-In this blog, we will provide you with some quick tips on how to do call time like a pro.
+But whether you’re running for town supervisor or president, call time is a critical part of campaign fundraising efforts—and therefore, a critical part of every campaign.
+In this blog, we will provide you with some quick tips on doing call time like a pro.
 But first, let’s run through the basics.

 - What is call time?
 Call time—sometimes referred to as “dialing for dollars”—is the time candidates spend making direct calls to potential donors to ask them for money.